ScienceLion/twitchcommentslive/README.md

 For casual pace, longer chat lifetime and shorter display rate.

-For rapid chatters, as short as you can read chat lifetime, longer display rate to manage, use moderation to put character and emote limits.
+For rapid chatters, set chat lifetime as short as you need to read, set display rate to large number to limit how fast materials spammed at you, use moderation to put character and emote limits.

 ## Options
 General